Tour Restrictions at Waiora Water Treatment Plant

-Maintenance and upgrade work are scheduled to be undertaken between May 2018 and mid November 2018 at the Wairoa Water Treatment Plant.
+Maintenance and upgrade work is staking place between May 2018 and mid November 2018 at the Waiora Water Treatment Plant.

 The work is likely to impact on access to a number of areas of the plant and this may require us to restrict some tours and public visits to the site until the majority of construction and maintenance work are complete.